Raising environmental awareness is an extremely important part of “Conserving the Barn Owl and its environment”.

 Whenever we can we use reclaimed timber for construction projects and we source sustainably produced timber for all our nestboxes.

-When we needed surfacing material for car park areas we purchase recycled (used then crushed) tarmac from our local quarry.
+When we needed surfacing material for car park areas we purchase recycled (used then crushed) tarmac from a local source

-The Environmental Transport Association (ETA) provides all of the Trust’s vehicle road rescue cover – and we are even able to give Friends of the Trust a discount on their ETA membership.
+The Environmental Transport Association (ETA) provides all of the Trust’s vehicle road rescue cover – and we are able to offer Friends of the Trust a discount on their ETA membership.

 Our vehicles are all chosen for their fuel economy and regularly maintained to keep them as efficient as possible.